dwyl/gogs-demo/README.md

 mix phx.new app --no-ecto --no-dashboard --no-mailer
 ```

-When prompted to install dependencies
+When prompted to install dependencies:

 ```sh
 Fetch and install dependencies?
 [Yn]